 If the chest X-ray or tuberculin test results suggest that TB is possible, the next test will be to look for TB bacteria from the lung.
 This is done by sending samples of sputum to the laboratory.

-It is sometimes difficult to get sputum for the test (for example, with children).
+It is sometimes difficult to obtain sputum for the test (for example, with children).
 A sample of fluid from the stomach (gastric washings) may then be used instead.

 Other possible tests for suspected TB are: